-2887 Risk-Standardized Acute Admission Rates for Patients with Diabetes (Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation (CORE)): Recommended
+2887 Risk-Standardized Acute Admission Rates for Patients with Diabetes (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed

-Description: Rate of risk-standardized acute, unplanned hospital admissions among Medicare fee-for-service (FFS) patients 65 years and older with diabetes; Measure Type: Outcome; Level of Analysis: Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Other; Data Source: Administrative claims
+Description: Rate of risk-standardized acute, unplanned hospital admissions among Medicare fee-forservice (FFS) patients 65 years and older with diabetes; Measure Type: Outcome; Level of Analysis: Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Other; Data Source: Administrative claims

-NQF #2887 is a newly-submitted measure.
-This measure is not currently publicly reported but was recently added to the Medicare Shared Savings Program (MSSP) quality measure set and is planned for pay-for-reporting in the MSSP.
-The Standing Committee noted methodolically similarilarities with #2886 and reiterated their comments regarding reliablity and validity.
-Given the importance of managing diabetes in the ambulatory setting, the Standing Committee recommended that the developer explore ways to expand the admissions included in the measure because often a planned admission could be indicative of poor care; events such as amputations or wound debridement can be devastating for the patient.
-Additionally, the Standing Committee cautioned against providing a disincentive for necessary acute care.
-The Standing Committee noted that this measure could be an important balance to the cost incentives provided by the ACO model.
+NQF #2887 is a newly submitted measure.
+This measure is not currently publicly reported but was recently added to the Medicare Shared Savings Program (MSSP) quality measure set and is planned for use in pay for reporting in the MSSP.
+The Standing Committee used similar methodologies in this measure and #2886 and reiterated its comments regarding reliablity and validity.
+Given the importance of managing diabetes in the ambulatory setting, the Standing Committee recommended that the developer explore ways to expand the admissions included in the measure because often a planned admission could indicate poor care leading to a poor outcome; for example, events such as amputations or wound debridement can be devastating for the patient.
+Additionally, the Standing Committee noted that this measure could be an important balance to the cost incentives provided by the ACO model.
+The Standing Committee recommended this measure for endorsement.

-2888 Risk-Standardized Acute Admission Rates for Patients with Multiple Chronic Conditions (Yale New Haven Health Services Corporation - Center for Outcomes Research and Evaluation (CORE)): Recommended
+2888 Risk-Standardized Acute Admission Rates for Patients with Multiple Chronic Conditions (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed